peterfschaadt/besatuva-theme/README.md

 ## Contributing

-All interested in contributions to the site's theme are encouraged to do so.
+All who are interested in contributing to the site are encouraged to do so.
 Those familiar with HTML and CSS may send feature suggestions and pull requests.
-For support issues, feel free to contact me personally, either through Github or by [email](mailto:pfs8gg@virginia.edu).
+For support issues and any questions or concerns, please feel free to contact me personally, either through Github or by [email](mailto:pfs8gg@virginia.edu).

 ## License
 (The MIT License)